olleharstedt/olleharstedt.github.io/_posts/2022-02-04-extending-the-functional-core.markdown

 ---
 layout: post
-title:  Strategies for extending the functional core - delayed effect queue builder
+title:  Strategies for extending the functional core - an effect EDSL
 date:   2022-01-27
 categories: programming
 ---